dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 follow along with the curriculum.
 You'll receive a list of software to install before the first day of orientation, programming languages you should brush up on, and tools we suggest you use to manage your data workflow.
-We will also send you a tentative list of projects and ask for you to respond with your preferences.
-Based on your preferences, the requirements of each project, and the balance of disciplines within each team, we will assign teams of 3-4 fellows per project.
-You will learn which project you've been assigned during the second week of the fellowship.

 ## Learning about Projects and Partners

-Staff at the [Center for Data Science and Public Policy](http://dsapp.uchicago.edu/) (DSaPP) work hard year-round to recruit partners and scope projects.
+Staff at the [Data Science and Public
+Policy team](http://www.datasciencepublicpolicy.org/) (DSaPP) work hard year-round to recruit partners and scope projects.
 This is a lengthy, complicated process with plenty of logistical hurdles (think legal data sharing agreements and data transfer challenges), which means the list of project partners is usually not finalized until the fellowship begins.
-You will find out your project and team assignments in the second week of the fellowship.
+Based on your preferences, the requirements of each project, and the balance of disciplines within each team, we will assign teams of about 4 fellows per project.
+You will learn which project you've been assigned during the second week of the fellowship.

-We ask all our project partners to come meet their team in the first two weeks of the summer.
-During partner visits, you’ll spend a lot of time talking through the problem and the data with them, and they give a presentation to the fellowship.
 We want you to meet the people you’re working with face to face.
+We ask all our project partners to come meet their team in the second of the summer.
+During partner visits, you’ll spend a lot of time talking with them about the problem and the data, and they will give a presentation to the fellowship.
 This also gives all of the fellows a chance to hear about all of the projects and for the partners to meet other project partners and the other fellows.

 After orientation, you will spend the first part of the summer getting